letoram/arcan/src/wayland/README.md

 ## Adding Protocols

 Wayland, in all its COMplexity, is practically a huge tree of xml files that may or may not be present, and may or may not be needed depending on the client.
+The practical reality lands somewhere between all the bad parts of TERMCAP and Windows Registry combined.

 To add support for a new 'protocol':